pypy/pypy/pypy/doc/cpython_differences.rst

 The external C-API has been reimplemented in PyPy as an internal cpyext module.
 We support most of the documented C-API, but sometimes internal C-abstractions leak out on CPython and are abused, perhaps even unknowingly.
-For instance, assignment to a ``PyTupleObject`` is not supported on PyPy after the tuple is used internally, even if its refcount is 1 (whatever that means).
-On PyPy this will raise a ``SystemError('PyTuple_SetItem called on tuple after  use of tuple")`` exception (explicitly listed here for search engines).
+For instance, assignment to a ``PyTupleObject`` is not supported after the tuple is used internally, even by another C-API function call.
+On CPython this will succeed as long as the refcount is 1.
+On PyPy this will always raise a ``SystemError('PyTuple_SetItem called on tuple after  use of tuple")`` exception (explicitly listed here for search engines).

 Another similar problem is assignment of a new function pointer to any of the